pyelicz/pyelicz.github.io/privacy-policy/1.1/en.md

 <p class="g-para">We collect some or all of the information you provide to us, as well as data about your use of the website and applications, but we will mainly use the collected data to provide you with satisfactory services and improve your use experience.</p>
 <h4 class="title-l1" >1.1 collection of equipment and technical information</h4>
 <p>We may collect the data you need to use our application, and we can maintain and analyze the functionality of the application and personalize the content of the application.
-    </br>We automatically get some information about your device, including IP address, country code, time zone session start/stop time; IDFVs, language; Network status (wireless, etc.), browser plug-in type and version; Platform, SDK version, timestamp; Technical device information (such as device model and name, operating system name and version, CPU information, storage size, screen size, firmware, application software API key identifier, push notification token).
+    <br>We automatically get some information about your device, including IP address, country code, time zone session start/stop time; IDFVs, language; Network status (wireless, etc.), browser plug-in type and version; Platform, SDK version, timestamp; Technical device information (such as device model and name, operating system name and version, CPU information, storage size, screen size, firmware, application software API key identifier, push notification token).
 While this information (such as IDFV, IP address) may uniquely identify your device, this information does not personally identify you.
 Some legislation (such as the United States) can uniquely identify your device as a personal information processing device.</p>
 <h4 class="title-l1" >1.2 routine personal information collection</h4>
 <p>When using our services, we may require you to provide us with certain personally identifiable information (" personal data ") that can be used to contact or identify you.
 Personally identifiable information may include but not be limited to:</p>
 <li>Mobile phone number</li>